beratzorlu/AutoMate/README.md

 ## Website Features

-The design considerations that impacted the envisioned features were mainly structured around CLI-based considerations.
+The design considerations that impacted the envisioned features were mainly structured around user interaction and content sharing.
 While there were more features planned in the initial stages of the project, some were not entertained to the benefit of serving the needs referenced in the [User Stories](#user-stories) section.
 Thus, it was important to focus on a minimum viable project rather than prioritizing the implementation of further features for the sake of it.
 This would only bloat the application without adding much real value to the user experience overall.
+There are [records available](#future-features) as a part of this documentation that demonstrate the change in scope that took place moving further into development.

 ### Application Elements

-The below elements are available to be experienced by the user across the quiz game application as a whole.
+The below elements are available to be experienced by the user across the application as a whole.

 | Feature | Screenshot |
 | --- | --- |